learnbymakingwales/learnbymakingwales.github.io/en/the-labs/session/five.md

 ## Learning outcomes

 * how to identify which parts of a user journey are most suitable for prototyping
+* experience co-design and working through a potential solution as a team
 * how to build a backlog of tasks that allow everyone in a multi-disciplinary team to contribute